scala/docs.scala-lang/tutorials/tour/unified-types.md

 }
 ```

+The program declares an application `UnifiedTypes` in form of a top-level [singleton object](singleton-objects.html) extending [`App`](http://www.scala-lang.org/api/2.12.x/scala/App.html) so that the body of it acts as a main function.

 The application defines a variable `list` of type `List[Any]`.
-The list is initialized with elements of various types, but they all are instance of `scala.Any`.
+The list is initialized with elements of various types, and they all are instance of `scala.Any`.
 In the end, the application outputs something like below:

 ```tut
 a string